 The primary benefit from socially accepting mental illness as a treatable condition, is that the mentally ill can gain open and healing support from everyone.

 It’s a paradoxical perplexity because mental illness is unacceptable and incomprehensible to mainstream society.
-Ignoring mental illness is way more dangerous than dealing with it.
+Which is a form of mental illness.
+Ignoring a problem is way more dangerous than dealing with it.
 Dealing helpfully with mental illness can make the incomprehensible comprehensible.
 There’s always a reasonable reason.
 Exposing problems leads to solutions.

 Previous Simply Put / Next Satan